NYPL/discovery-api/README.md

 npm test
 ```

-Most tests rely on fixtures generated dynamically (using whatever elastic config is present in process.env or ./.env) via the following:
+Almost all HTTP dependencies are rerouted to fixtures (nypl-core mapping files are a known exception).
+All fixtures can be updated dynamically (using whatever elastic, scsb, & platform api config is present in `process.env` or `./.env`) via the following:

 ```
 UPDATE_FIXTURES=all npm test